 Through this all, I found my reason for being...

-PS: Email and texting were the two greatest inventions for peeps with APD, because the telephone is a major nemesis.
+PS: Email and texting were the two greatest inventions for people with APD, because the telephone (auditory skills) is a major nemesis.
 I also started an internet business in 1997.
-Go figure.
-An online, non-verbal business.
+Go figure, an online, non-verbal business!